 Most of us don’t like waiting.
 We get impatient, restless, perhaps even anxious.
-We want our packages to arrive TODAY, which is why Amazon is offering same day delivery now.
-We want our food quick, so we use the drive through, never even getting out of our car.
+We want our packages to arrive TODAY, which is why Amazon is offering same-day delivery now.
+We want our food quickly, so we use the drive-through, never even getting out of our car.

 Is that how we also wait on the Lord?
 Are we impatient and restless with Him too?